Internet outdial

-An Internet outdial is an Internet-accessible modem that can be dialled remotely.
+An Internet outdial is an Internet-accessible modem that can be dialed remotely.
 An Internet outdial that permits long-distance calling is called a global outdial (GOD).

 During the 1990s, outdials were a way to connect to distant bulletin board systems without incurring per-minute charges from one's long-distance carrier.
 For a time, the online zine Phrack maintained a list of Internet outdials, many of which were hosted by universities.